On the 4th of April 1990, King Baudouin stepped down for 36 hours to allow the bill on abortion to enter into Belgian law.

-Abortion has been and is still a huge deal across Europe and the World.
-Today, only one country of the European Union has completely banned it: Malta.
-In 1990, it was another story, as fewer countries had made it legal, such as Belgium.
+Abortion has been and is still a huge deal across Europe and the world.
+Today, only one country in the European Union has completely banned it: Malta.
+But back in 1990, it was a different story.
+Very few countries had made abortion legal.

-On 29 March 1990, after years and years of demonstrations, protests and debates within the Belgian society, the Chamber adopted the Lallemand-Michielsen’s bill, which partially decriminalises abortion, with a strong majority: 126 ‘pros’, 69 ‘cons’, 12 abstentions.
+On March 29 of 1990, after a long period of intense demonstrations, protests, and debates in Belgian society, the Chamber of Representatives adopted the Lallemand-Michielsen’s bill, which partially decriminalises abortion, with a strong majority: 126 against 69, with 12 abstentions.

-This raised many issues.
-First of all, abortion had been discussed and debated for years, and it would have been extremely polemic not to pass it into the Belgian law.
-Secondly, as the Chamber is the emanation of the people, there is no true justification for the king not to accept and sign what the people have decided.
-This refusal could have dramatically affected the King’s reputation across the whole country.
+The king’s refusal opened a can of worms.
+First of all, abortion had been discussed and debated for years.
+Not passing the law would have been extremely polemic.
+Secondly, since the Chamber represents the people, there was no true justification for the king not to accept what the constituents have decided.
+The country was on the brink of a constitutional crisis.

-To tackle the issue, an exceptional solution was found.
-Under article 82 of the Belgian constitution (current article 93), adopted in 1831, the king may step down for “impossibility to reign”.
-It has only been used once in the history of Belgium when King Leopold III was detained by the Germans during WWII.
+To resolve the issue, an exceptional solution was found.
+Under article 82 of the Belgian constitution (currently article 93), adopted in 1831, the king may be declared unable to govern after which the Belgian government can assume his authority.
+It has only been used once in the history of Belgium when King Leopold III was detained by the Germans during World War II.